-A natural geological fault, eroded smooth by sand, water and wind, and with walls of up to 182 metres (600 feet) high, this is the grand entrance to the city, once topped by a triumphal arch.
-Interspersed with eroded shrines and votive niches, it narrows to less than 3 metres at some points, and as you turn into the final bend, you come upon with breathtaking, unexpected suddenness, the marvelous Al Kazhneh!
+A natural geological fault eroded smooth by sand, water and wind, and with walls of up to 182 metres (600 feet) high, this is the grand entrance to the city. once topped by a triumphal arch.
+Interspersed with eroded shrines and votive niches, it narrows to less than 3 metres at some points and as you turn into the final bend, you come upon with breathtaking, unexpected suddenness, the marvellous Al Kazhneh!

 Was it a tomb?
 A temple?
 A library?
-Its uncanny resemblance to the facades of well known libraries like the one in Ephesus, and its similar floor plan, make the latter highly plausible.
+Its uncanny resemblance to the facades of well known libraries like the one in Ephesus and the similar floor plan, make the latter highly plausible.
 But no one really knows for sure.
 The Tholos or urn at the top was rumoured to have held the Pharaoh’s treasure – hence the name – but that wasn’t proved either.

 The unanswered questions add to its mystique.
 As does the sunlight suffusing its facade like a floodlight tracing its length top down.
 The best time to witness that?
 Around nineish in the morning.